rnmapbox/maps/docs/HeatmapLayer.md

 ## <MapboxGL.HeatmapLayer />
-### HeatmapLayer renders a heatmap of provided GeoJSON data based on the provided style.
+### HeatmapLayer is a style layer that renders one or more filled circles on the map.

 ### props
 | Prop | Type | Default | Required | Description |